celer-network/sgn-networks/docs/validator.md

 **Note: This manual assumes familiarity with Unix command line and blockchain validator nodes.
 Prior experience with Cosmos SDK and Ethereum transactions will be helpful.**

+## Table of Contents
 - [Prepare machine and install dependencies](#prepare-machine-and-install-dependencies)
 - [Setup binary, config and accounts](#setup-binary-config-and-accounts)
 - [Run validator with systemd](#run-validator-with-systemd)
 - [Claim validator status](#claim-validator-status)
 - [Setup gateway](#setup-gateway)

+If you only want to run a standby unbonded validator node to sync the blocks and query sidechain information, you can stop after the section [run validator with systemd](#run-validator-with-systemd).

 ## Prepare machine and install dependencies